-Cameron Reynolds receives compensation from VolitionRx pursuant to an Executive Employment Agreement, or the Reynolds Executive Employment Agreement, effective as of January 1, 2015, in exchange for serving as the Chief Executive Officer of VolitionRx.
-The term of the Reynolds Executive Employment Agreement is three (3) years, which shall be automatically extended for successive periods of two (2) years.
+Mr. Reynolds also receives compensation from VolitionRx pursuant to an executive employment agreement, or the Reynolds Executive Employment Agreement, effective as of January 1, 2015, in exchange for serving as the Chief Executive Officer of VolitionRx.
+The term of the Reynolds Executive Employment Agreement is three (3) years, which shall be automatically extended for successive periods of two (2) years unless otherwise terminated in accordance with its terms.
 In exchange for his services, Mr. Reynolds received £4,500.00 GBP per month from VolitionRx.
-Commencing March 1, 2015, following the up-listing of the Company to the NYSE MKT, this amount increased to £10,000 GBP per month.
-On September 1, 2015 this amount was amended to \$2,803 per month.
+Commencing March 1, 2015, following the uplisting of the Company to the NYSE MKT, this amount increased to £10,000 GBP per month.
+On September 1, 2015, this amount was further amended to \$2,083 per month.
 Mr. Reynolds is also entitled to the use of a residential apartment in Namur, Belgium, as leased by the Company.
 The foregoing description of the Reynolds Executive Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.26 to our Form S-1/A (No. 333-200628) filed with the SEC on January 23, 2015.

-On November 25, 2011, Cameron Reynolds was granted an option to purchase 120,000 shares of common stock of VolitionRx under the 2011 Plan, dated November 17, 2011.
+On November 25, 2011, Mr. Reynolds was granted an option to purchase 120,000 shares of common stock of VolitionRx under the 2011 Plan.
 On August 18, 2014, Mr. Reynolds was granted an option to purchase 100,000 shares of common stock of VolitionRx under the 2011 Plan.
 On July 23, 2015, Mr. Reynolds was granted an option to purchase 55,000 shares of common stock of VolitionRx under the 2011 Plan.
 None of these options have been exercised.
 See note (8) below for a discussion of the terms of options granted under the 2011 Plan and the calculation of fair market value of options granted under such Plan.